Ed Solo / JFB – Age Of Dub / Resident Evil (Sludge 001) – 7/10

-In the beginning of 1990’s Bruno Sanchioni and Giuseppe Chierchia filled global dancefloors with a captivating trance hymn called “Age of Love”, produced under the moniker of same name.
-The number of different releases and reissues of this single competes already with some songs of The Beatles.
+In the beginning of 1990’s Bruno Sanchioni and Giuseppe Chierchia filled global dancefloors with the captivating trance hymn called “Age of Love”, produced under the self-titled moniker.
+The number of different releases, reissues and remixes of this single competes already with some songs of The Beatles.

 The B-side chugs on with a bass motor.
 “Resident Evil” is a dubstep exercise with retro hip hop samples.
 A lot of power and a challenges for the sneaker soles.